JanYperman/mlopsonazure/README.md

-# mlopsonazure
+# MLOps on Azure: Learning materials
-Some learning resources for the MLOps on Azure training
+This repo contains some of the materials that accompany the training sessions.